imbrem/old-isotope-semantics/sections/free-model.typ

 $
 This can also be proved by a relatively trivial induction.

-Another important property in type theory is _substitution_: that we can replace all uses of a variable with its (pure) definition to get a well-typed term.

-#todo[definition of substitution]

-#todo[syntactic substitution for terms]

-#todo[syntactic substitution for bodies: progress + preservation]

-#todo[pointer to nominal nonsense]

-#todo[substitution to block; block version of substitution theorem...]

-#todo[renaming intro; or pull-up]
+#todo[pull up to coherence section...]

+Another important sanity check is that our semantics does not depend on such details as the names of variables.
+Of course, this is obvious by inspection, but nonetheless it makes sense to state this formally, as it will help us in formally reasoning about things such as the SSA property later.

+#todo[not so obvious now, is it...]

-We can define the _renaming_ of a term under a map $ρ: Var -> Var$ recursively as follows:
+In particular, we can define the _renaming_ of a term under a (partial, injective) map $ρ: Var -> Var$ recursively as follows:
 #align(center, stack(dir: ltr, spacing: 2em,
   $[ρ]x = ρ(x)$,
   $[ρ](f med e) = f med [ρ]e$,